silverstripe/cwp/docs/en/04_Performance_Guide/02_HTTP_Caching.md

 Varying content is any URL which content depends on request data from the visitor.
 Lack of a session (_Cookie_ or _Authorization_ headers in the request) is usually a good first step to find non-varying URLs.

 Login abilities, IP whitelisting, and Basic Authentication all imply the content varies per user.
-All header-driven content changes need to be properly highlighted via a _Vary_ response header (which will automatically reduce to "Cache-level: Light").
+All header-driven content changes need to be properly highlighted via a _Vary_ response header (which will automatically reduce to the "Light" cache level).

 Additionally, if you are serving both https and http from the same instance, you need to vary on _X-Forwarded-Protocol_ because of the `BaseURL` differences and the CWP network layout.
 You won't currently be able to use full caching on such double-protocol site.